-We're here to support you with additional information and resources to help you stay motivated, set goals and achieve while you study from home.
+We're here to support you with information and resources to help you stay motivated, set goals and achieve.

 Read advice and download a selection of our digital resources below including phone wallpapers, day and week planners.

 Stress is a natural feeling, designed to help you cope in challenging situations.
 In small amounts, it’s good, because it pushes you to work hard and do your best, including in exams.

 Short periods of stress are normal, and can often be resolved by something as simple as completing a task or by talking to others and taking time to relax.

 - If you feel overwhelmed with your workload or studies make a to-do list and identify the most important tasks you need to achieve, complete these and re-access how you feel, often the thought of everything is much worse than the reality.

 - Ensure you’re still striking a balance, take breaks, socialise, relax with a cup of tea, keep hydrated, exercise and ensure you still prioritise sleep.

 - Try not to worry about the future or compare yourself with others.
 Take a break and do something creative, focusing on something that you enjoy can help you re-energise .